HAVANA, IL

 PUBLIC ART: MURALS

 Wall murals are a proven, cost-effective way of sprucing up buildings.
 They also are a reflection of how a building owner or entire town wishes to portray itself.
-They may recall history.
+Murals may recall history.
 They can be advertising for a business.
 And some are artistic in and of themselves.
 Regardless, they are eye-catching.
 Havana has a significant public art program.
-Let’s look Havana’s wall murals.
+Let’s look at some of Havana’s wall murals.